Companies that use Glean

 All enterprise search Glean

-Glean We detected 402 customers using Glean, 128 companies that churned or ended their trial, and 35 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (36%) and the most common company size is 1,001-5,000 employees (25%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Glean We detected 408 customers using Glean, 132 companies that churned, and 43 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (37%) and the most common company size is 1,001-5,000 employees (25%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login